felixlimanta/felixlimanta.github.io/_posts/2017-05-25-turing-completeness.md

 A programming language is Turing complete if it can simulate a single-taped Turing machine.
 In general, for a programming language to be Turing complete, it needs:
 1. A form of conditional repetition or conditional jump (e.g. `while`, `if + goto`)
-2. A way to read and write some form of storage (e.g., variables, tape)
+2. A way to read and write some form of storage (e.g. variables, tape)

 This means that most programming languages you can think of are Turing complete.
 C, C++, Java, Python, Haskell, Prolog, etc. are Turing complete.

+Besides programming languages, there are other systems that if used appropriately can be used to store and compute information.
+The card swapping and storing mechanic of [Magic: the Gathering](https://boingboing.net/2012/09/12/magic-the-gathering.html) is another system that would allow you to compute anything given enough cards, enough time, and enough transactions.
+Other unintentionally Turing-complete systems include, but not limited to [Minecraft](https://gaming.stackexchange.com/questions/20219/is-minecraft-turing-complete), [Minesweeper](http://web.mat.bham.ac.uk/R.W.Kaye/minesw/infmsw.pdf), [Pokémon](http://www.curtisbright.com/bln/2013/03/01/pokemon-yellow-is-turing-complete/), [PowerPoint](https://www.reddit.com/r/compsci/comments/62x9g9/powerpoint_is_turing_complete/),  [`mov` (and only `mov`) instruction in x86 Assembly](https://www.cl.cam.ac.uk/~sd601/papers/mov.pdf), [the rules used by the airline industry for determining flight availability](http://www.ai.mit.edu/courses/6.034f/psets/ps1/airtravel.pdf), [a series of buckets and stones](http://www.reddit.com/r/explainlikeimfive/comments/1nbcl5/turing_complete/cch68ft), and [the swarming behaviour of soldier crabs](https://www.technologyreview.com/s/427494/computer-scientists-build-computer-using-swarms-of-crabs/).

+![A Turing complete system][soldier-crab]
+*A Turing complete system*

 # TL;DR
 If something can run any algorithm, it's Turing complete.